-The Healthy New Towns initiative, of which Peabody is a member, has published a report - Putting Health into Place; How to create healthier new communities.
+The Healthy New Towns initiative, of which we are a member, has published a report - Putting Health into Place; How to create healthier new communities.
 The Healthy New Towns programme worked with 10 demonstrator sites across England to explore how the development of new places could create healthier and connected communities with integrated and high-quality services.
 The publications looks at the learnings from the programme which is outlined across 10 principles.

 From this year, Thamesmead will be one of six Healthy New Towns implementing the learning from ‘Putting Health into Place’.
 This will include setting out guidelines, practical tools, and demonstrating how new places that offer improved choices and chances for the community to live healthier lives can be created.